JosepContact/ParticleSystem/README.md

 ![Image](http://i.imgur.com/ujnnrwg.jpg)

 Particles will be as complex as you want them to be.
 I will be explaining the basic concept of a Particle System, its general structure and a couple of general particles.
-But keep in mind that you might need dozens of these elements, you might have to create some new ones yourself.
+But keep in mind that you might need dozens of these elements, you might have to create some new ones yourself with different dynamics...
+Let's say you need to create falling leaves from trees, or a spinning boomerang that can bounce with walls.

 ## How do we achieve it?
 Let's do a general approach before jumping to code.